tensorflow/datasets/docs/api_docs/python/tfds/testing/DatasetBuilderTestCase.md

 disable checks preventing usage of `os` or builtin functions instead of recommended `tf.io.gfile` API.

-This test case will check for the following:
- - the dataset builder is correctly registered, i.e. `tfds.load(name)` works;
+This test case will check for the following: - the dataset builder is correctly registered, i.e. <a href="../../tfds/load.md"><code>tfds.load(name)</code></a>
- - the dataset builder can read the fake examples stored in testing/test_data/fake_examples/${dataset_name};
- - the dataset builder can produce serialized data;
- - the dataset builder produces a valid Dataset object from serialized data
-   - in eager mode;
-   - in graph mode.
- - the produced Dataset examples have the expected dimensions and types;
- - the produced Dataset has and the expected number of examples;
- - a example is not part of two splits, or one of these splits is whitelisted in OVERLAPPING_SPLITS.
+works; - the dataset builder can read the fake examples stored in testing/test_data/fake_examples/${dataset_name}; - the dataset builder can produce serialized data; - the dataset builder produces a valid Dataset object from serialized data - in eager mode; - in graph mode. - the produced Dataset examples have the expected dimensions and types; - the produced Dataset has and the expected number of examples; - a example is not part of two splits, or one of these splits is whitelisted in OVERLAPPING_SPLITS.

 <h2 id="__init__"><code>__init__</code></h2>